fmgarage/ft-fms-docker/README.md

 Open the admin console by clicking the *Open in Browser* button in the container actions.
 In case you installed without certificate you will have to confirm the self-signed one.

-- Chrome: doesn't work with no valid certificate
+- Chrome: does not work without a valid certificate
 - Safari: possible to bypass the certificate warning
 - Edge: possible to bypass the certificate warning, but opened from Docker Dashboard, the URL comes as an `http` link, and you need to append `https://`.